ajai-jayakumar/ajai-jayakumar/README.md

 ### Hi there Welcome to my Github page 👋

-I am Ajai from India and I'm interested in web development and recently I shifted my interest towards open source projects \(javascript).
+I am Ajai from India and am a web developer by profession and recently I shifted my interest towards open source projects(javascript).
 I am very passionate about solving complex problems, exploring applications that solves business use cases and spend much of my doing this.

+ ---
+ - Currently holding 6+ yrs of experience in the file of web development.
+ - Interested to do competitive coding focused on frontend side of web development.
+ - I am looking for some good open source project.
 ---

 ### Things I Code With?